Andrew Anderson (wrestler): Writing career

 Koloszuk is the author of his upcoming autobiography, "It's Really Not My Fault".

 Personal life

-Although he was billed as such Koloszuk is not related to Arn Anderson or any other members of the Anderson family.
+Although he was billed as such, Koloszuk is not related to Arn Anderson or any other members of the Anderson family.

 Koloszuk graduated from St. Peter's College in Jersey City, New Jersey in 1989 with a degree in business administration and a BA in marketing management.

-Koloszuk has 2 daughters, Olivia and Hope.
+Koloszuk has two daughters and one son.